 Virgin Media Hub Signal Interpretation

-To understand what’s happening when we experience our Virgin Media Wi-Fi having no internet access but being connected, we need to understand the light signals on our Virgin Media hub.
+To understand what’s happening when we experience our Virgin Media Wi-Fi having no internet access but being connected, we need to understand the LED lights on our Virgin Media hub.
 Of course, based on the hub versions, the lights mean different things.

 For Virgin Media hub 4, the most important light signals should be interpreted: